uclaacm/react-native-course/01-welcome-and-overview/README.md

 It also means that a lot of the concepts we'll cover at the beginning of the course might be confusing, which is totally okay!
 Trust us, when we first learned these things, we felt the exact same way.
 Over time, we'll work with you to conquer these scary concepts and make you a web and mobile app development master!

 This class is supposed to be fun and low-stress!
-That means: **no grading**, **no mandatory homework**, and **time to work on your projects in-class**.
-We'll provide lots of optional resources to guide you on your journey: extra videos, optional homework, and next steps, but only put in how much time you can!
+That means: **no grading**, **no mandatory homework**, and **no required reading**.
+We plan on giving you **lots of time to work on your projects in class**, and the opportunity to **ask us if you have any questions about, well, anything**.
+We'll also provide lots of optional resources to guide you on your journey: extra videos, optional homework, and next steps, but only put in how much time you can!

 All of our class resources will be posted in this GitHub repository (except live recordings, which we're not allowed to post).
 You can always send us an email (at [acmteachla@gmail.com](mailto:acmteachla@gmail.com)) if something is missing, wrong, or if you're confused!